Alexhb61/Matrix_Algorithms/linear_equations/sparse_eigenmethods.md

 Finding k spanning n-dimensional vectors of an eigenspace can be done in O(knsC) time when the matrix is s-sparse where C is a stability constant.

 # Conclusion:
-An n by n s-sparse matrix can have all of its eigenvectors approximately found in O(Csn^2) time !
+An n by n s-sparse matrix can have all of its eigenpairs approximately found in O(sn^2(C + b+log(nKP)) time where K is the matrix condition number and P is the other condition number, b is the precision you want eigenvalues with, and C is a yet to bound stability constant.
-(Hopefully, later, I can bound C, and the few other magic numbers still existing in this code.)